Blog

 • Cure potatoes properly.
 Potatoes should be cured in a cool and dark location for 7-10 days.
 It will promote healing of wounds and suppress mushroom growth.

 • Store potatoes at cool temps.
-You should store them at a temperature between 40 and 50 degrees Fahrenheit.
+They should be stored at a temperature between 40 and 50 degrees Fahrenheit.
 This will ensure that fungi do not grow.

 • Maintain air circulation.
 Ensure that the ventilation in the storage area is adequate.
 It will also inhibit the development of fungi.